smartphone menu

 The tour starts from Kyoto Station with taking JR (Japan Railway) eastward.
 About an hour later, we will be at Kibukawa, where we change our train to Shigaraki Kogen Railway.
 As you guess from the word "Kogen (literally highland)", you can enjoy good views of countryside landscape throughout the half hour leisurely trip to Shigaraki.

 The train terminates at Shigaraki Station, which is the main gateway of our first destination, Shigaraki town, the home of the world famous "Shigaraki-yaki" (Shigaraki ware).
 Blessed with the special clay from the bed of ancient Lake Biwa, this hillside town has a centuries-long history in pottery making and is counted as one of the towns of Japan's "Six Old Kilns".
 The central area of Shigaraki retains nostalgic atmosphere of the old pottery town to this day: numbers of studios, galleries and local people's houses stand close together along the quaint narrow streets, and there still remain traditional-type kilns, "anagama" (literally "cave kiln") and "noborigama" (multi-chambered climbing kiln), here and there.
-On a stroll around the area, we visit some local pottery artisans, talk with them, and view their kilns, workshops, and galleries.
+On a stroll around the area, we visit some local pottery masters, talk with them, and view their kilns, workshops, and galleries.
 Interestingly, in Shigaraki most of the studios and galleries are attached to the potter's residences so that you can not only see their workspaces but experience parts of the artisan families' daily life.
-Our walks ends up at the edge of the old town where we take a taxi to a restaurant for lunch (there are several options for lunch place).
+Our walks ends at a restaurant for lunch (there are several options for lunch place).

 As the shadows lengthen, we leave Asamiya by bus.
 A 40 minute bus trip through deep mountains adds more colours to the end of your experience.
 After short train rides, our tour concludes at JR Kyoto Station.